How to write website copy

 Start with the conclusion, just like in Newspapers.

 This style, used by journalists, is called the ‘inverted pyramid’.
-Starting by the conclusion, then supporting information with the least important at the end.
+Starting with the conclusion, then supporting information with the least important at the end.
 This way, the reader can leave the reading at any point and still have the important info.
 And do this for the whole page as well as for each paragraph.

 One idea per paragraph If a user is not caught by the first few lines of a paragraph, they won’t read the end of it.
 By having one idea per paragraph, you don’t risk them missing any!